 Many individuals who use kratom develop a tolerance.
 By using increasingly higher doses, the side effects will usually worsen and can potentially cause serious health conditions.

 How Long Does Kratom Last in the Body?

 The half-life of kratom lasts approximately 24 hours.
 Because the effects of kratom have not been studied as rigorously as some other substances, the exact half-life is unknown.
 For an individual to get rid of 50% of the kratom in his or her body, he or she must wait approximately one day.
 To fully eliminate kratom from the system, the body needs at least five days without the substance.

-There are a few common factors that will play a part in how fast kratom is eliminated from the body.
-Age, weight, diet, and genetics are key aspects when understanding the physical health impact of kratom.
+There are a few common factors that will play a part in how fast kratom is eliminated from the body: age, weight, diet, and genetics.

-Specific kratom alkaloids can be detected in certain drug tests.
-Urine and blood tests may detect the substance if the drug hasn’t been fully eliminated from the body.
+Specific kratom alkaloids can be detected in certain drug tests, such as urine and blood.
 Withdrawal symptoms can last several days and may be difficult to overcome without professional help.